brevzin/cpp_proposals/1240_scalable_reflection/scalable-reflection.md

 If the argument passed for `reflection` is not a reflection for a function, a member function, a function type, a closure type, or a template, this returns a span referencing one invalid reflection.
-Otherwise, the span contains an entry for each ordinary parameter: No entry is made for the `this` parameter or for an ellipsis parameter.
+Otherwise, the span contains an entry for each ordinary parameter: No entry is made for an implicit `this` parameter or for an ellipsis parameter, but a C++23 explicit this parameter does get an entry.

 A function is also available to introspect lambda captures associated with a closure type: